Here are some of the most frequently asked questions:

 Where do the students sleep?

 Most students sleep in a hammock that is hung up at night and taken down in the morning.
 Some students are allotted bunks along the wall of the banjer.
-Generally bunks are the preferred choice in port while hammocks are preferred at sea as they following the motion of the ship.
+Generally bunks are the preferred choice in port while hammocks are preferred at sea as they rock with the motion of the ship.
 After lights out, male members of the student body are not permitted in the female student accommodation area, and vice versa.

 Time management varies from student to student, and the better you are at mastering time management the more time you will have for clubs, relaxation or extra deck work.
-From experience it’s not unusual that students spend 50-60 hours a week on school work, including classes, assignments, essay writing and homework.
+From experience, it’s not unusual that students spend 50-60 hours a week on schoolwork, including classes, assignments, essay writing and homework.

 Is there SAT / ACT tutoring?

-We do not have formalised SAT or ACT tutoring.
+We do not have formalized SAT or ACT tutoring.
 We may be able to coordinate SAT or ACT testing, although we recommend that students take these tests prior to or following their school year at A+.
 In the past students have organised study groups focusing on the SATs.

-How do I do my college applications?
+How do I submit my college applications?